HamedFathi/hamedfathi/README.md

 - CI/CD automation and DevOps practices with **Azure DevOps** and **Docker**
 - AI/ML integration using **Azure OpenAI**, **LangChain**, and **Semantic Kernel**

-🌍 Based in **Vienna, Austria**, and I’m **open to relocation** for compelling opportunities.
+🌍 Based in **Vienna, Austria**, but **open to exciting opportunities anywhere**.
 If you're looking for someone who can design and build modern systems, drive innovation, and lead by example — let’s talk.

 ---